 Lower Back Pain Support Brace

 Neo Sports Lab is leading the way and making the best back support and back braces.
-Its industry leading product – AllyFlex Sports Lower Back Pain Support Brace – is the most effective back brace for lower back pain support.
+Its industry leading product – AllyFlex Sports Lower Back Pain Support Brace – is the most effective back brace for lower back pain support, owing to its unique 3D lumbar pads that provide compression support to lower back from every desired angle.
 This brace has been widely used today by men and women who have suffered sub-acute or chronic lower back pain.

 Neo Sports Lab has conducted extensive research and study in human body structure and the various causes of lower back pain.
 With countless trial and error, we created this lower back pain support brace.
 What makes this brace stand out from many other back braces on market is not only the high quality breathable perforated neoprene fabric we choose, the extra CoolMax layer we add to make it cool and comfortable to wear, or the strong and durable compression straps on each side to provide adjustable compression to personal preference, but the unique design that match perfectly to human lower back structure, and the two precisely shaped 3-D plastic lumbar pads that are perfectly placed to relieve the pain spots and support spine in the meantime.
 This lower back support brace is highly recommended by Doctors, Chiropractors, Orthopedics, Physical Therapists to help in lower back pain relief for men and women.